 Your Sonoma supports many input/output (I/O) options.
 Several outputs via the CPU Module are available in addition to various power supply input options.
-Status and user settings for the output signals can be easily viewed and modified via the console port.
+Status and user settings for the output signals can be easily viewed and modified via the front-panel keypad/display or the console port.
 Methods to do this are described in this chapter.
 Refer to Chapter 4 - PTP/IEEE-1588 for details on the Precision Time Protocol.
 Refer to Appendix H - Specifications for details on signals, connector types, pinouts, etc.